ciaran51/elasticgraph/config/site/src/query-api/aggregations/sub-aggregations.md

 ### Sub-Aggregation Limitations

 Sub-aggregation pagination support is limited.
-You can use `first` to request how many nodes are returned, but there is no `pageInfo` and you cannot request the next page of data:
+You can use `first` to request how many nodes are returned, but you cannot request the next page of data:

 {% include copyable_code_snippet.html language="graphql" data="music_queries.aggregations.AlbumSalesByReleaseMonth" %}